Brewblox services

 This page explains how and why the service configuration works.

-If you prefer to get started immediately with setting up a second Spark: you can skip forward to Adding a Spark service.
+If you prefer to get started immediately with setting up a second Spark, you can skip forward to the Brewblox Spark page.

 Brewblox is designed to let you control multiple devices with a single application.